2020 NHL playoff schedule: Stanley Cup Second Round schedule

 WESTERN CONFERENCE (Rogers Place – Edmonton)

-No. 1 Vegas Golden Knights vs. No. 5 Vancouver Canucks (VGK leads 1-0)
+No. 1 Vegas Golden Knights vs. No. 5 Vancouver Canucks (Series tied 1-1)

 Series preview